-We’ve supported a significant number of professionals during the coronavirus crisis, both at our clinic and in organisations.
+We’ve supported a significant number of professionals over the last three decades, both at our clinic and in organisations.
 Our clients recognise there are ways to cut stress in purposeful and meaningful ways.
 Drawing on our conversations and observations, here are our top corporate wellness tips to restore some peace, joy and rest during the festive season.

 Mental Health.
-Stress and anxiety are all on the rise this year.
+Stress and anxiety can rise during the festive season.
 Throughout the day, deep breathing is one of the best ways to lower stress in the body.
 When you breathe deeply, it sends a message to your brain to relax.
 Progressive Muscle Relaxation is also another great stressbuster that can be done at your desk or on the go.
 If you’re feeling overwhelmed, we encourage you to seek help.
 You can connect with our mental health practitioners here for confidential, personalised support.

 Sleep.
-Problems with sleep are common amongst professionals in Hong Kong and that was before the coronavirus!
+Problems with sleep are common amongst professionals in Hong Kong.
 Work and family stress, loneliness, excess screen time, limited movement and more can all wreak havoc with your sleep.
 The importance of sleep cannot be underestimated both to reduce anxiety and boost immunity.
 Don’t burn the candle at both ends by staying up late and getting up early.
 A dark, cool, and screen-free room will help you achieve the recommended 7 hours of quality sleep at night.
 If possible, take a nap during the day, too.

 Movement at work.
-Sadly, many Hong Kongers are paying the price for the lack of physical mobility that has come with the pandemic.
-Whether you’re working from home or at the office, regular movement has become even more challenging.
+Sadly, many Hong Kongers are paying the price for the lack of physical mobility.
+50% of us experience neck pain.
+Whether you’re working from home or at the office, regular movement is challenging.
 Try to identify elements of the workspace that keep you active and use them regularly.
 For example, stand while you talk on the phone and incorporate desk exercises ‘deskersizes’ and stretching into your day.
 As much as possible, prevent eyestrain, consider equipment positioning and correct mouse handling, proper sitting, standing and lifting.
 As often as you can, take a short, brisk walk outside.
 Not only will this help improve your mental and physical wellbeing, but you’ll get a good dose of Vitamin D (a proven immunity booster) when exposed to sunlight for just 10 minutes.

 Mindfulness.
-This year, the lines are blurred and our nerves are being tested more than ever.
-Keeping up with work-from-home obligations or managing a home full of children who are accustomed to learning at school can pose real problems.
+Keeping up with work-from-home obligations or managing a home full of children can test our nerves.
 Square breathing technique is an excellent tool to help soothe your nerves, find your centre and be present to your needs and those of others too.
 And, when you are available to others, be truly available.
 Genuine connection and communication are key to mental wellbeing.

 A healthy diet.
 We could all do with a little comfort food at times, but the truth is comfort food isn’t always comfortable.
 In fact, it can make you feel downright miserable.
 Of course, it’s not easy to stick to a healthy diet over Christmas.
 As much as possible, opt for nutritious food like vegetables and healthy proteins to boost your immunity and mental wellbeing.
 Drink a glass of water with 1 or 2 tablespoons of apple cider vinegar before your meal to stimulate your digestive system, and take Liver Support: our practitioner-recommended supplement to remove toxins from the body.
 Probiotics can help ease digestive challenges caused by overindulging.